On Point Motorsports: ARCA Menards Series

 In November 2018 On Point announced they would expand to the ARCA Racing Series for the 2019 season on a part-time basis.

 Car No. 29 history

-On January 4, 2019, On Point announced they would test a car with Derrick Lancaster, they would end up 7th in the test leading them to put him in the car for the ARCA season opener at Daytona, he would qualify 26th and finish 17th.
+On January 4, 2019, On Point announced they would enter a car into the Daytona test session in January with Derrick Lancaster.
+They would end up placing 7th on the speed charts, and soon after, Lancaster was announced to be their driver for the ARCA season opener at Daytona.
+He would qualify 26th and finish 17th.